DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 their knowledge and information, these people prefer to hide behind their titles and talk big words.
 So, knowledge get sacrificed for ignorance once again.
 Here intuition is used instead of mind.
-While keeping in mind it’s target audience presenter tones simple words by fluctuating them, grabbing you; it’s like a friend came to visit you, a neighbor or even a close relative.
-There is also a hidden authority behind the presenter’s warm approach like; do me a wrong and you will pay for it.
-Presenter’s authority on the candidates and thoughts on them is a reason itself to watch the show.
+While keeping in mind it's target audience presenter tones simple words by fluctuating them, grabbing you; it's like a friend came to visit you, a neighbor or even a close relative.
+There is also a hidden authority behind the presenter's warm approach like; do me a wrong and you will pay for it.
+Presenter's authority on the candidates and thoughts on them is a reason itself to watch the show.

 Orchestra plays appropriate music for the show and its audience,